astral-keks/commandry/README.md

 #### 7. Example Script

-Here's a complete example of a well-structured PowerShell script for CommandR:
+Here's a complete example of a well-structured PowerShell script for Commandry:

 ```powershell
 <#